katayaShakib/Whitelist/README.md

 Give your early supporters access to a whitelist for your upcoming NFT collection.

-The first 10 users who join can get in for free.

-Once they are on the whitelist, they can mint an NFT from the NFT collection for free, while everyone else must pay to mint it!
+The first 10 users who join the whitelist will be able to mint a NFT for free, while everyone else will have to pay to mint one!

-Have deleted the front-end since this is a simple enough contract.
+I Have deleted the front-end since this is a simple enough contract.

 You can simply tinker with the contract by adding users to the whitelist through Etherscan, as the contract has been verified on it.